 As I made my way downhill, I knew I was approaching a village.
 I thought about knocking on peoples doors to get some water.
 However, given the current world situation and people social distancing, it might not be appropriate.
 But I was desperate.

-I could see the next uphill past Pyecombe, and didn’t think I would be able to make it up.
+Looking ahead to the next uphill past Pyecombe, I didn’t think I would be able to make it up.
 I would probably collapse on the side of it, and shrivel up and need to be rescued.

 Water detour at Pyecombe